Giapa/Tutorials/README.md

 ## New/old tutorials
-For new tutorial ideas you can send me on my email: giapa@protonmail.com
+For new tutorial ideas you can contact me: giapa@protonmail.com

 You can also open an issue if you find something wrong or outdated